-We anticipate the challenging business environment to prevail during the current financial year - with continued low interest rates in Europe, and strong competitive and margin pressure on key target markets.
+We anticipate the challenging business environment to prevail during the remainder of the year - with continued low interest rates in Europe, and strong competitive and margin pressure on key target markets.
 Against this background, we will continue to adhere to our business policy with a strict focus on risks and returns.
-We will further accelerate our strategic development, within the framework of the "Aareal 2020" programme for the future, in order to safeguard the Group's longterm success - in a business environment that is set to remain highly challenging in the future.